 This is super easy and obvious.
 You can put a small candy behind each door and call it a day.

 My mom gave the kids a small eighteen-inch tree and puts a tiny ornament in each day of their calendar.
 The ornaments get recycled every year and yet they’re still thrilled to add them to their tree.
-We love this sweet set of four holiday card ornaments.
+We love this set of fourteen mini-ornaments which can be doled out throughout the month.

 Or rather, the promise of reading a book.
 Our stack of holiday books grows every year and reading a book every night is one of our favorite traditions.
 You could wrap each book for a nightly surprise, or simply put them all in a basket and have everyone choose their favorites.
 At some point during the month, surprise everyone with a new book or a gift card to go choose a new one as a family.
 I think How to Catch an Elf would make a great addition to our collection.